oroinc/orocommerce/src/Oro/Bundle/PricingBundle/Resources/doc/api/price_rule.md

 ### productUnit

-Defines a product unit to which apply the rule
+Defines a product unit to which the rule applies

 #### create, update